kahnwong/karnwong.me/content/posts/book-highlights---the-staff-engineers-path/index.md

 Teams pursuing their own best action without coordinating with others leads to an outcome that is bad for everyone.
 There’s that local maximum again.

 ## Depending on the size of the problem, you might start with an engineering-wide vision, a team-scoped vision, or something in between.
-Don’t create a vision, strategy, etc., unless you need it.
+Don’t create a vision, strategy, etc., unless you need it

 ![](images/20230218171109.png)